apache/ignite/modules/core/src/main/java/org/apache/ignite/internal/processors/README.md

-Apache Ignite Processors
+GridGain Processors
 ------------------------

-A processor is Apache Ignite component with the lifecycle.
-This lifecycle is associated with Ignite Node lifecycle.
+A processor is GridGain component with the lifecycle.
+This lifecycle is associated with GridGain Node lifecycle.

-Despite Managers, Ignite processors are not associated with an SPI.
+Despite Managers, GridGain processors are not associated with an SPI.

 Cache Processors and Implementation
 -----------------------------------